ccdcoe/ccdcoe/TESTS.md

 A coverage html report is also created (`<<repo_root_dir>>/htmlcov`) which can be used to check how much of the code base is covered by the current tests.

+## Update the test data set

+If you would like to update the test data set you should make sure that a Providentia instance is reachable.